configcat/docs/website/docs/targeting/targeting-rule/user-condition.md

 How can we solve this?

 #### Solution
-We can work around the problem by extracting the domain part of the email and pass it as a custom attribute named e.g. `domain` to the ConfigCat SDK.
+Let's work around the problem by extracting the domain part of the email and pass it as a custom attribute named e.g. `domain` to the ConfigCat SDK.

 This way we can define the desired Targeting Rule using confidential comparators only.